To Our Valued Guests,

 - Clean towels will be delivered to guest rooms upon guest request.

-Common areas will be at a reduced capacity with less than 40% of guests in any shared space at any time, to comply with current state guidelines for lodging establishments.
-Additionally, common spaces will be cleaned and sanitized more frequently.
-High touch areas such as doorknobs and banisters will be cleaned more regularly by staff.
+Common area procedures will comply with current state guidelines for lodging establishments.
+Masks or face covering must be worn in indoor common areas.
+These spaces will be cleaned and sanitized more frequently and high touch areas such as doorknobs and banisters will be cleaned more regularly by staff.
 Hand sanitizer and wipes will be made available throughout common areas.

-The guest pantry area will not be available, and signage will be posted.
+The guest pantry area will be available with some restrictions.
+Sanitizing wipes will be available and signage will be posted.

-The guest powder room will be unavailable for guest use at this time, limited only to staff.
+The common area powder room will be unavailable for guest use at this time, and limited only to staff.
 Signage will be posted on the door directing guests to only use the bathrooms in their respective guest rooms.
 Innkeepers will use the bathroom in the owner’s suite.

 Staff will be trained for enhanced cleaning and serving procedures.
 Staff will be provided with: